Grubine: History

 The town is first mentioned in 1931.
 Nearby hamlets Mračaj, Matkovići, Žužuli, Vukovići, Karini and Jonjići have survived since 1718, after the Venetians liberated Imotski from Turkish occupation and returned it to Austrian Dalmatia.
 A population census was taken and the hamlet's names were added on to maps.
 At the time, the hamlets were assigned to the parish of St. Luke – Podbablje.
 The name Grubine originates from the name Gruba, a name common on medieval gravestones, called stećci.

 The patroness of Grubine is Our Lady - Queen of Croats in whose honor residents established a new church in 1995.

 Population

 Grubine is the largest settlement in the Podbablje municipality with a population of 1,010 since 2011.

 Economy

-Construction has long been the main occupation, especially due to the construction of the Dalmatina highway and St. Elijah tunnel resulting in numerous enterprises in the construction business.
+Construction has long been the main occupation, especially due to the construction of the Dalmatina highway and Sveti Ilija Tunnel resulting in numerous enterprises in the construction business.

 Given its position close to the fields of Imotski, Grubine inherited an agricultural tradition in growing grapes and vegetables.
-After the completion of the St. Elias tunnel through the mountain Biokovo in 2013, the Imotski county has become well-connected to the Makarska Riviera.
+After the completion of the tunnel through the mountain Biokovo in 2013, the Imotski county has become well-connected to the Makarska Riviera.
 This stimulated touristic development in Grubine, making tourism the fastest growing industry there.
 For instance, before the tunnel opening Grubine counted zero accommodation units, while in 2016, there were 12 holiday villas with pools along with 2 apartments.
 The guests mostly come from West and North Europe.